alpersonalwebsite/flask-bookshelf/README.md

 1. Replace all occurrences of `YOUR_USERNAME` in `books.psql` with your active username. **Hint**: `whoami`
 1. Connect to PostgreSQL: `psql postgres`
 1. Run the setup: `\i setup.sql`
-1. Populate data: `psql -f books.psql -U student -d bookshelf`
+1. Populate data: `psql -f books.psql -U YOUR_USERNAME -d bookshelf`

 ### Populate the test database